Poland marks 10 years since president killed in plane crash

 The fact that the delegation killed in the plane crash had been traveling to commemorate a World War II massacre of some 22,000 Polish officers by the Soviet Union deepened the sense of national tragedy.

-This year, Polish leaders had hoped to travel to Russia to mark the anniversary, but a government spokesman said Russia did not provide the Polish government with the logistical support needed to organize the visit.
+This year, Polish leaders had hoped to travel to Russia to mark the anniversary, but a government spokesman said Russia didn't provide the Polish government with the logistical support needed to organize the visit.